melanchthon19/chardistance/README.md

 The main file is `compare.py`.
 It uses Levenshtein class to compare strings from a given file.
 It accepts the following flags:
-`--file: file that stores sentences`
+`--file: file in data folder that stores sentences {hp.csv,hp-phonemic.csv}`
 `--index: analyse sentence at given index only` [optional]
 `--preprocess: {ortographic,phonemic}` [optional]
 `--verbose: print each Levenshtein Distance` [optional]